A rich and creamy Healthy Mac and Cheese Recipe that's lighter on calories thanks to a few simple recipe hacks.

 Mac and cheese goes well with so many dishes.
-Here are a few favorite things I like to serve with it, but have fun being creative with what you serve it with!
+Here are a few of my top recommendations of what to serve it with:

 This homemade macaroni and cheese will last covered in an airtight container in the fridge for 4-5 days.

 - To freeze leftovers: freeze them in individual portions in airtight freezer-safe containers for 1-2 months.
 To reheat: warm the macaroni and cheese around 75% heat for 2-4 minutes in the microwave, stirring every minute or so, or until the pasta is heated through.